joejavacavalier2001/using-redux-from-create-react-app/README.md

+This project was inspired by the playlist: https://www.youtube.com/watch?v=qrsle5quS7A&list=PL55RiY5tL51rrC3sh8qLiYHqUV3twEYU_

+And the code at https://github.com/mschwarzmueller/reactjs-redux-basics

+I used the Create React App to create the initial structure of the app, along with the code from that YouTube playlist.
+In my version of this app, I make an AJAX request to a PHP file that give me a random number, ever 3 seconds.
+This is done to simulate a self-updating stock ticker.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts